strapi-community/jekyll-strapi/README.md

 To access non Public collections (and by default all Strapi collections are non Public) you must to generate a token inside your strapi instance and set it as enviromental variable `STRAPI_TOKEN`.

+It is recommended that you will use new Content API tokens for this task: https://strapi.io/blog/a-beginners-guide-to-authentication-and-authorization-in-strapi

 ## Usage

 This plugin provides the `strapi` template variable.
 This template provides access to the collections defined in the configuration.